SainsburyWellcomeCentre/aeon_docs/src/reference/acquisition/subject_tracking.md

 :::

 Next, add a `SubscribeSubject` node, connect it to the `PositionTracking` node as an input, and externalise the `Name` property.
-This name will be set to the `Subject` that carries the `CameraEvents` from the [camera](target-node-spinnakervideosource) on which tracking is to be performed (e.g. "CameraTop"). <!-- Clarify `CameraEvents`: is this "FrameEvents" or `Harp.CameraControllerGen2.CameraEvents`? -->
+This name will be set to the `Subject` that carries the `FrameEvents` from the [camera](target-node-spinnakervideosource) on which tracking is to be performed (e.g. "CameraTop").
-To avoid confusion<!-- with what? -->, change the display name of the externalised `Name` property to "FrameEvents".

 :::workflow
 ![Aeon.Vision.PositionTracking](../../workflows/positionTracking.bonsai)
 :::

 ### PoseTracking
-The `PoseTracking (Aeon.Vision.Sleap)` node utilises [SLEAP](https://sleap.ai/), which is fully integrated with Bonsai through the [Bonsai.Sleap](https://bonsai-rx.org/sleap/index.html) package, to simultaneously track and identify different animals within the arena.
+Pose tracking utilises [SLEAP](https://sleap.ai/), which is fully integrated with Bonsai through the [Bonsai.Sleap](https://bonsai-rx.org/sleap/index.html) package, to simultaneously track and identify different animals within the arena.

-It loads a trained SLEAP model, and runs inference on frame events from a [camera](target-node-spinnakervideosource) device, returning timestamped data containing the position of each animal, their identity and confidence measures.
+In Aeon experimental workflows, two linked `IncludeWorkflow`s are provided to give this functionality.
+The `PoseTracking (Extensions)` node contains the complete data flow and processing workflow for identity and tracking of subjects from video frames captured by the cameras, whereas the `PoseTracking (Aeon.Vision.Sleap)` node is used within this workflow to perform the model inference step of processing.
 <!-- To be completed
 #### Inputs
 #### Outputs